mlcaepiee/SimUAV/README.md

+## Important Notes

+- For anyone who has download the Street or Trees sub-dataset before Beijing Time 2021.10.25 8:40 or UTC 2021.10.25 :40, please update the [label files](https://github.com/mlcaepiee/SimUAV/blob/main/label_update.zip).
+The reason can be found on this [issue](https://github.com/mlcaepiee/SimUAV/issues/2).
+We feel very sorry for our mistake.

 ## Dataset Overview

 ​	SimUAV is a simulated, not real-world, dataset for UAV small object detection.
 It contains **29,568** images in **8** scenes or backgrounds including street, trees, grass, mountain lake, palace, winter town, and temple.
 Each scene has **4** multi-rotor models: Parrot A.R.
 Drone 2.0, DJI Inspire I, DJI Mavic 2 Pro, and Dji Phantom 4 Pro.

 ![Figure 1](./imgs/8scenes.png)